CDPR-Modding-Documentation/Cyberpunk-Modding-Docs/modding-guides/textures-and-luts/custom-advertisements-1.md

 First, establish a new name for your ad.
 The convention is to use the name of the ad you are editing (e.g. broseph), followed by your mod author name (e.g. nremind), followed by a 2 digit number (e.g. 01) all lower-case and seperated by underscores.
 So in this example, the full name would be broseph_nremind_01.
 This is important for ease of integration between mods, and allowing users to easily know who created the mod.
 Use this to replace all instances of broseph in all files and file names.
 In the case of `.inkatlas` files, you'll notice that some files are called "broseph_atlas.inkatlas".
 Remember that you are replacing broseph, so the correct rename example for this file would be "broseph_nremind_01_atlas.inkatlas"

 Now that you know what to rename the files to, add the `.inkwidget` and `.inkatlas` files of the ad you wish to modify to your WolvenKit project.
 Right-click them and export to json.
 Open the json files in a text editor of your choice, and rename all instances of the ad name to your new ad name.
 For example, search and replace "broseph_atlas.inkatlas" to "broseph_nremind_01_atlas.inkatlas" in every instance in the file.
+Unless making your own `.inkanim` files, make sure not to search and replace any paths to this file.
 Rename the png files with the same naming convention.

+Best practice is to move all your files to a new mod directory (the final destination for the compressed archive files aka resources should not be in base\, which should be for vanilla game files/resources).
+Create a new folder in your WolvenKit project at path `raw\your_mod_name` with your preferred mod name.
+You can create subfolders for the ad you are modifying like `raw\your_mod_name\broseph`.
+When these raw files are compressed into `archive` file, the path will be `archive\your_mod_name\broseph`.
+It is important that this the same path as in your `.inkwidget` and `.inkatlas` files (make sure to update the `base\gameplay\gui\world\adverts` to `your_mod_name\` in these files, taking care to not update `inkanim` unless you want to change ad animations), and also must match the path in `gamedataAdvertisement_Record` in Step 3 below.

 {% hint style="info" %}
 It is not necessary to include your own `.inkanim` file.
 It's better to just link to the default one for the original ad, unless you are specifically making your own custom animation (moving the ad elements around differently, and changing the special animated effects).
 For more information on editing animations and widgets, refer to [this page](https://wiki.redmodding.org/cyberpunk-2077-modding/for-mod-creators-theory/files-and-what-they-do/file-formats/inkwidgets-a-custom-interface#inkanims-apply-animations-to-widgets-in-inkwidgets).